smartclean/smartclean.github.io/docs/realsense_data_push.md

          crosses a certain maximum value, raise an alert that there is high usage.
          2. If value of *amm* inside "v" of data from AQ Lite device crosses a certain maximum value, raise an alert that there is bad smell or high ammonia concentration.
-4. Some example use cases for each sensor type is mentioned at bottom each respective child page in our [sensor data page](https://www.docs.smartclean.io/realsense_sensor_data.html#custom-data-format))
+4. Some example use cases for each sensor type are mentioned at bottom each respective child page in our [sensor data page](https://www.docs.smartclean.io/realsense_sensor_data.html#custom-data-format))